 Goats will generally live to be around eight years old on a healthy diet, however, some have been known to live as old as 15.

-It’s thought that the ancient Pharaoh Far was so enamoured with goats that he chose to have a herd of them buried with him in his tomb – over 2,200 of the animals, in fact!
+It’s thought that the ancient Pharaoh Cephranes was so enamored with goats that he chose to have a herd of them buried with him in his tomb – over 2,200 of the animals, in fact!

-Do you have any funny or interesting facts about goats that we’ve missed?
-Share them here in the comments section below!
+Do you know any funny facts about goats?
+Share them in the comments below!